yaph/logya/.github/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring, and update the docs site.
 3. The pull request should work for the Python versions specified in setup.py.
-Check <https://travis-ci.org/github/yaph/logya/pull_requests> and make sure that the tests pass for all supported Python versions.
+Make sure that the tests pass for all supported Python versions.